-Owner’s equity: What it is and how to calculate it
+Owner's equity: formula, examples and how it works

 Written by Lena Hanna—Trusted CPA Guidance on Accounting and Tax.
 Read Lena's full bio